Intraspecific predator interference promotes biodiversity in ecosystems: Appendix III Scenario involving chasing pairs and intraspecific interference

-where $\kappa_{1}=\frac{R_{a}}{K_{0}}-\frac{k_{1}}{2\beta_{1}K_{1}}-\frac{k_{2}}{2\beta_{2}K_{2}}$ and $\kappa_{2}=\frac{k_{1}(1-\alpha_{1})}{2\beta_{1}\alpha_{1}(K_{1})^{2}}+\frac{k_{2}(1-\alpha_{2})}{2\beta_{2}\alpha_{2}(K_{2})^{2}}$.
+where $o_{1}\equiv\frac{\zeta}{\kappa}-\frac{k_{1}}{2\beta_{1}K_{1}}-\frac{k_{2}}{2\beta_{2}K_{2}}$ and $o_{2}\equiv\frac{k_{1}(1-\alpha_{1})}{2\beta_{1}\alpha_{1}(K_{1})^{2}}+\frac{k_{2}(1-\alpha_{2})}{2\beta_{2}\alpha_{2}(K_{2})^{2}}$.

-Eqs.~\ref{Cequapprox},~\ref{Rbio},~\ref{Rabio} are the analytical solutions of species abundances at steady state when $R \gg C_{1}+C_{2}$.
-As shown in Figure~\ref{Fig1}e, the analytical solutions agree well with the numerical results (the exact solutions).
+Eqs. ~\ref{Cequapprox},~\ref{Rabio} are the analytical solutions of species abundances at steady state when $R \gg C_{1}+C_{2}$.
+As shown in Fig.~1E, the analytical solutions agree well with the numerical results (the exact solutions).
 To conduct a systematic comparison for different model parameters, we assign $D_{i}$ $(i=1,2)$ to be the only parameter varying with species $C_{1}$ and $C_{2}$ ($D_{1}>D_{2}$), and define $\Delta \equiv (D_{1}-D_{2})/D_{2}$ as the competitive difference between the two consumer species.
-The comparison between analytical solutions and numerical results is shown in Figure~\ref{S8}c-d.
-Clearly, they are close to each other, exhibiting very good consistency for all cases regardless of the life form of the resources.
+The comparison between analytical solutions and numerical results is shown in Appendix-fig.~\ref{S3}H. Clearly, they are close to each other, exhibiting very good consistency.

 Furthermore, we test if the parameter region for species coexistence is predictable using the analytical solutions.
-Since $D_{i}$ $(i=1,2)$ is the only parameter that varies with the two-consumer species, the supremum of the tolerated competitive difference for species coexistence (defined as $\overline{\Delta}$) corresponds to the steady-state solutions that satisfy $R,C_{2}>0$ and $C_{1}=0^{+}$, where $0^{+}$ stands for the infinitesimal positive number.
-To calculate the analytical solutions at the upper surface of the coexistence region, where $\Delta=\overline{\Delta}$ and $C_{1}=0^{+}$, we further combine Eq.~\ref{Cequapprox} and then obtain (note that $R>0$)
+Since $D_{i}$ $(i=1,2)$ is the only parameter that varies with the two-consumer species, the supremum of the competitive difference tolerated for species coexistence (defined as $\widehat {\Delta}$) corresponds to the steady-state solutions that satisfy $R,C_{2}>0$ and $C_{1}=0^{+}$, where $0^{+}$ stands for the infinitesimal positive number.
+To calculate the analytical solutions at the upper surface of the coexistence region, where $\Delta=\widehat {\Delta}$ and $C_{1}=0^{+}$, we further combine Eq.{~\ref{Cequapprox} and then obtain (note that $R>0$):